S007 Proactively Prevent

 Common pitfalls

-Staying at the front; hovering too long over one pupil; turning back on class.
+Staying at the front; hovering too long over one student; turning back on class.

 SEND/PP considerations

-Predictable movement can support anxious pupils; avoid ‘hovering’ that feels targeted.
+Predictable movement can support anxious students; avoid ‘hovering’ that feels targeted.

 Tags